 For boys, immediate needs can be met with the Starter Felix Sneaker (starting at $9).
-Kids' shoes reviews at Walmart are big on this model, deeming it a good value that fits well and boasts styling that seems to make kids happy.
+Kids' shoe reviews at Walmart are big on this model, deeming it a good value that fits well and boasts styling that seems to make kids happy.
 On the down side, some posts about this shoe question the durability and say the laces are way too long.

 Best Overall Shoes.Stepping up the price ladder gets us to kids' shoes that should have a life beyond one short season.
 Experts and users alike praise New Balance footwear for comfortable fit and attractive styling.
-One shoe worth checking out, according to kids' shoes reviews at Zappos and Kohl's, is the New Balance 633 (starting at $33), an updated version of Good Housekeeping's top-rated back-to-school shoe from 2009 that wowed the expert testers with its performance and support, while kids gave it above-average marks for appearance.
+One shoe worth checking out, according to kids' shoe reviews at Zappos and Kohl's, is the New Balance 633 (starting at $33), an updated version of Good Housekeeping's top-rated back-to-school shoe from 2009 that wowed the expert testers with its performance and support, while kids gave it above-average marks for appearance.
 Parents say the current 633 model, which comes in toddler and youth sizes for girls and boys, also looks stylish, suits even hard-to-fit feet (try on before buying, one reviewer suggests), suffices for walking and playtime, and is well made.

-Another shoe from New Balance, the 553 (starting at $25), is available in a variety of colors and styles for boys and girls styles and in medium and wide widths.
-This shoe sparkles in kids' shoes reviews.
+Another shoe from New Balance, the 553 (starting at $25), is available in a variety of colors and styles for boys and girls and in medium and wide widths.
+This shoe sparkles in kids' shoe reviews.
 At Sears, for example, one parent reports that it holds up to the demands of two boys who run track and another lauds the shoe's roominess and light weight.
-Indeed, numerous kids' shoes reviews comment appreciatively on the width of the New Balance 553, with posts at Famous Footwear extolling the fit for wide feet, which nips in the bud any grousing that the shoes are too tight.
+Indeed, numerous kids' shoe reviews comment appreciatively on the width of the New Balance 553, with posts at Famous Footwear extolling the fit for wide feet, which nips in the bud any grousing that the shoes are too tight.
 Parents and kids also like the aesthetic (trendy but goes with everything), the mesh uppers that let the shoe breathe, and the support and flexibility.

 Best Uniform Shoes.Speaking of uniforms, we found two affordable styles that should have no difficulty meeting dress code guidelines.
 Keds School Days II Girls' Leather Saddle Shoes (starting at $30) fit the bill as an affordable and practical uniform shoe.
-Kids' shoes reviews at Buzzillions and JC Penney say this shoe stands out for its solid construction, generous cushioning, and ease of cleaning.
+Kids' shoe reviews at Buzzillions and JC Penney say this shoe stands out for its solid construction, generous cushioning, and ease of cleaning.
 It's a modern take on a traditional look with a stretched leather upper that attracts compliments for the styling.

 Boys in need of a uniform shoe might go for the Timberland Carlsbad Oxford Shoe (starting at $30), which comes in black and brown and is offered in slip-on and lace-up styles.
-The former is praised in kids' shoes reviews at Amazon for its comfort, rugged durability, and looks, which can be dressed up or down as the occasion demands.
+The former is praised in kids' shoe reviews at Amazon for its comfort, rugged durability, and looks, which can be dressed up or down as the occasion demands.
 The lace-up version is lauded as one of the best kids' shoes at Zappos for being true to size (length and width).
 Many posts also say it provides decent arch support.

 All-Time Favorites.We like the low-rise Converse Chuck Taylor All-Star Core Ox (starting at $32) as a time-tested favorite that appeals to image-conscious boys and girls and their thrifty parents.
-The shoe comes in a wide array of colors and patterns; kids' shoes reviews at Zappos and Shoe Buy indicate that some youngsters own multiple pairs for mixing and matching with various outfits.
+The shoe comes in a wide array of colors and patterns; kids' shoe reviews at Zappos and Shoe Buy indicate that some youngsters own multiple pairs for mixing and matching with various outfits.
 Parents write that kids love these sneakers for their trendiness but also say they're relatively comfortable, durable (rubber tip at the front is a big help), and allow feet to breathe.
 Detractors note that the canvas stains easily and there's only minimal arch support, making the Core Ox better for scuffing around -- or even dress-up occasions -- than for gym class.
-While true to width, it runs big and kids' shoes reviews advise ordering at least one half size down from normal shoe size.
+While true to width, it runs big and kids' shoe reviews advise ordering at least one half size down from normal shoe size.

 Schoolyard Misstep.And finally we get to Crocs.
 There's no denying that the Crocs craze has yet to flame out.
 These cute, foam resin slip-ons, in their rainbow of color options, have lots going for them.
 Podiatrists like them as summer-wear for their support and protection compared to flip flops and sandals.
 And they're well ventilated and boast antimicrobial properties that help prevent infections.

-So with prices starting at less than $15.00 a pair, they may seem the perfect kids' shoe.
+So with prices starting at less than $15 a pair, they may seem the perfect kids' shoe.
 But experts caution that Crocs are inappropriate as school shoes.
 First, the easy-on design means they slip off just as easily, making them potentially hazardous on the playground.
 Crocs don't provide enough support for schoolyard sports and activities and they also don't offer adequate warmth and protection from cold or wet weather.
 Some schools ban Crocs due to the possible safety issues they present.